 Hi Loren – thank you for your question.
 Most people of your age start to wonder about their sexuality and a lot of people question what their sexual orientation is.
 Sexual orientation is defined as the romantic, affectional, or erotic attraction that an individual feels.
-There are several sexual orientations that someone may identify with: heterosexual (someone who is interested only in members of the opposite sex), homosexual (someone who is interested only in members of the same sex), bisexual (someone who is interested in members of both sexes), transsexual (someone who identifies as or desires to live as and be accepted as a member of the gender opposite to that assigned at birth – they may be attracted to members of either sex), and asexual (those who do not experience sexual attraction).
+There are several sexual orientations that someone may identify with.
+The most common are : heterosexual (someone who is interested only in members of another gender), homosexual (someone who is interested only in members of the same gender), bisexual (someone who is interested in members of many genders), and asexual (those who do not experience sexual attraction).

 Some people identify very strongly with one of the sexual orientations listed above and may know by their early teens what their preferences are.
 However, for others this can be a more difficult question to answer.
 This may be difficult for several reasons.
 First of all, adolescence is not an easy time.
 Our bodies are going through a lot of changes, which include physical and emotional changes.
 Feelings of arousal start to develop and these feelings may initially be unexpected and scary.
 Secondly, we may also have a sense of what it is that society/family/friends expect us to become and who we think we should be.
 Sometimes, our attractions do not agree with these expectations.
 That can be very difficult, as we attempt to understand who we are and why it is that we feel attractions that we don’t think we should feel.
 If, for example, you do feel you are sexually attracted to girls and this really bothers you, then you should find someone to talk to, like a school counselor, a friend, a nurse, or someone from a group like AlterHeros.
 This can be really helpful for those who are confused about their sexual orientation.

-The best thing to do may be to give it some time, think about how you feel about girls and boys.
-Spend time with members of both sexes and be open to how your feelings of attraction develop.
+The best thing to do may be to give it some time, think about how you feel about people of one gender or another.
+Spend time with members of many genders and be open to how your feelings of attraction develop.
 Adolescence can be a very confusing time and sometimes it is really helpful to spend some time thinking about what you want and what is important to you before jumping into a relationship.

 Whomever you end up being attracted to, remember that you have the right to feel good about it and to accept yourself just the way you are.